bitbound/Make-EXE/README.md

 # Make-EXE
 Easily package your PowerShell or batch scripts into EXEs and embed resource files.

+> Some day, when I have spare time, I'll refactor all this to use proper MVVM architecture.
+Maybe even throw in some unit tests.
+But until then, I know it's bad.

 ### Instructions:
 * After installing Make-EXE, there should be a "Make EXE" option when right-clicking PS1 or BAT files.
   * If the option is missing, reset your program defaults and reinstall Make-EXE.